BlakeRad/olist-ecommerce-analytics-pipeline/README.md

 # Olist E-Commerce Analytics Pipeline

-An end-to-end SQL + Python project using the Olist Brazilian E-Commerce dataset (~100K orders across 9 relational tables).
+SQL + Python project using the Olist Brazilian E-Commerce dataset (~100K orders across 9 relational tables).
 I cleaned and modeled the data in Pandas, loaded it into a SQLite database, wrote multi-table SQL queries to dig into real business questions, and built a Tableau dashboard to visualize the results.

 I built this project to round out my portfolio with SQL and data engineering work — my other projects lean more ML-heavy, so I wanted something that showed relational data modeling and business-facing analysis instead.